-Cover image creadits : undraw.co
+Cover image credits : undraw.co

 This blog post is about my initial experiences as an Outreachy intern at the Wikimedia Foundation!